elgarbe/heron_worlds/README.md

 # Heron Worlds

 The *heron_worlds* package was created to simplify world creation for the Heron simulator.
-All that is required is a world name and a 3D file of the world's seabed, islands, coast, etc. Currently, only the STL format has been tested.
+All that is required is a world name and a 3D file of the world's seabed, islands, coast, etc.

 When making the 3D file, ensure that the sealevel is at Z = 0.
 Anything below this point is considered underwater, anything above this point is out of the water, etc.